Childcare Daytime Course Sept 2021 - 5M2009

-These Course will commence again in Sept 2018, you can apply now as courses are often full by June, if you do apply now we may not contact you back immediately, in the meantime If you have a question regarding the course please email email@example.com
+These Course will commence again in Sept 2021, you can apply now as courses are often full by June, if you do apply now we may not contact you back immediately, in the meantime If you have a question regarding the day courses please email firstname.lastname@example.org

 A national Certificate QQI level 5 in Early Childhood Care and Education 5M2009 Major Award is awarded on successful completion.
 The award is recognised within the National Framework of Qualifications (See Below)

 To obtain a full QQI Major Award Level 5 a learner must be successful in 8 components.

 Student services cost of €250 pays for all books, photocopying etc.

 QQI Fees €50*

 *Note Students with medical cards or in receipt of social welfare are exempt from paying the Dept. of Education & Skills fee QQI exam fee and the.

 Installment plan for fees available